 The development, which has adopted green building standards, is a joint venture between UAP Insurance Sudan and Central Equatorial Investment Corporation.
 The corporation is the investment arm of Central Equatorial State in South Sudan.

 Equatorial Towers’ design includes maximizing natural ventilation and natural light in public areas and the use of LED and compact fluorescent artificial lighting throughout the building.

 It also minimises the use of finishes containing volatile organic compounds.

-UAP Group Chairman Joe Wanjui said Equitoria Tower is a strong commitment by the UAP Group and its partners – Central Equitoria Investment Company with a 30 per cent shareholding – to development of infrastructure in South Sudan.
+UAP had earlier said that Equatorial Towers is a strong commitment by the regional insurer and its partners – Central Equatorial Investment Company with a 30 per cent shareholding – to infrastructure development in South Sudan.

-“The development will contribute towards addressing the critical supply gap of high quality offices in South Sudan,” said Mr Wanjui.
+“The development will contribute towards addressing the critical supply gap of high quality offices in South Sudan,” the company said.

-Equitoria Tower, the first project to be funded by IFC in South Sudan, is being positioned as a platform for the development of high quality business infrastructure in Juba and other parts of South Sudan.
+Equatorial Towers, the first project to be funded by IFC in South Sudan, is being positioned as a platform for the development of high quality business infrastructure in South Sudan.